shaogeng1994/MyFirstComposeApp/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+### This is an app for adopting puppies,for the #AndroidDevChallenge of Jetpack Compose.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+### This is my first app to use composition,learning Compose and LiveData while finishing this app.

 ## :camera_flash: Screenshots